Bolivia during the Falklands War: History

-19th century
+Background

-The history of Bolivia with the Malvinas Islands begins during the British occupation of 1833, since during that time Marshal Andrés de Santa Cruz Calahumana (who ruled Bolivia for a decade from 1829 to 1839) and once he heard the news of the English invasion of the islands, Santa Cruz decided to send a letter of protest to King William IV of the United Kingdom in which he stated that Bolivia only recognized the Argentine Republic as a territorial unit over the Malvinas.
-Said Bolivian letter was also sent to the Prime Minister of the United Kingdom at the time, Charles Gray, in addition to also sending another copy of the original to the city of Buenos Aires.
+Following the British occupation of the Falklands in 1833, President Andrés de Santa Cruz sent a letter of protest to King William IV in which he stated that Bolivia only recognized Argentine sovereignty over the islands.
+The letter was also sent to the prime minister of the United Kingdom, Charles Gray, and another copy was delivered to Buenos Aires.

-20th century

 Bolivian Government and the Falklands Islands

-When the Falklands War broke out on April 2, 1982, Bolivia was governed at that time by a military dictatorship under the command of Army General Celso Torrelio Villa.
-It is worth mentioning that some Bolivian soldiers were willing to help Argentina and a clear example of this were the statements to the press by the then commander of the Bolivian Air Force (FAB), General Natalio Morales Mosquera, who said the following:
+When the Falklands War broke out on 2 April 1982, Bolivia was governed by a military dictatorship under Celso Torrelio.
+Parts of military high command leaned toward aiding Argentina.
+In statements to the press, the commander of the Bolivian Air Force (FAB), Natalio Morales, said that: